alex-karpenko/git-events-runner/docs/guides/config.md

 * `source` - per trigger source restriction, it works as previous one but uses each source of each trigger as a rate limiting object.

+### webhooksTls

+This section defines optional TLS config for webhooks server.
+If it's omitted (default), webhooks listener works without TLS.

+To force webhooks server to use TLS transport, we have to provide a valid server certificate and its private key in PEM format.
+There are two possible ways to do this:

+- provide files with certificate and key (or mount Secret volume inside a Pod);
+- use existing Secret of the `kubernetes.io/tls` type.

+TLS configuration may be provided using the following config parameters:

+- `certificate`: path to the file with certificate in PEM format;
+- `key`: path to the file with certificate private key in PEM format;
+- `secret`: name of the TLS secret to load certificate and key from;
+- `secretNamespace`: namespace where certificate secret is located.

+If you specified one of the `certificate` or `key`, the second option becomes mandatory because certificate doesn't work without a key and vise versa.

+`certificate/key` and `secret/secretNamespace` are mutually exclusive.
+is optional, if it's not specified default namespace will be used: if controller is running inside Kubernetes cluster (usual way) the default is controllers' namespace, otherwise namespace `default` will be used.

 ### secretsCacheTime

 This parameter specifies the maximum number of seconds to hold values in the cache of secrets.